isomerpages/moe-springdalepri/_parents-infoweb/Parents Info & Resources/Parenting Related Articles.md

 ##### USEFUL INFORMATION ABOUT PRIMARY EDUCATION IN SINGAPORE

 *   Primary Education – General Information
-    Please visit the [MOE Website](http://moe.gov.sg/education/primary/) for more information.
+    Please visit the MOE Website for more information.
 *   The Ministry of Education accepted the recommendations by the Primary Education Review and Implementation (PERI) Committee in April 2009.
-Find out what [primary education](http://www.primaryeducation.sg/) would be like.
-Learn more about your child's education journey by reading the [booklet on Primary School Education](http://moe.gov.sg/education/primary/files/primary-school-education-booklet.pdf) (1.2mb .pdf)
+Find out what primary education would be like.
+Learn more about your child's education journey by reading the booklet on Primary School Education.

 *   MOE Seminars for Parents - To support parents in making informed decisions about education pathways, MOE conducts seminars on primary and secondary school education for parents with children in K1/K2 and Primary 6 respectively.
-Please visit the [MOE Website](http://moe.gov.sg/education/primary/) for more information.
+Please visit the MOE Website for more information.